 Advertising is necessary to business It is how companies inform the public about there products and services.
 But do some ads cross a line?
 Some recent advertising would certainly seem to suggest so.

-We return once again to St. John's, Newfoundland, one of the oldest and most haunted cities in North America, for a visit to three of its haunted locations.
+We return once again to St. John's, Newfoundland, one of the oldest and most haunted cities in North America, for a visit to three more of its haunted landmarks.

 St. John's, Newfoundland and Labrador is one of the oldest cities in North America, and, by many accounts, one of the most haunted.
 Presented here are three of the many spooky tales from the old city.